Getting Started

 Funding Open Access Publication

-Open Access journals may be supported in a variety of ways.
+Open journals may be supported in a variety of ways.
 Some journals are free to both readers and authors.
 Others are funded through article processing charges (APCs), which can run from a couple hundred dollars to upwards of $5,000.
-KU’s One University Open Access Author Fund is designed to heighten the visibility and accessibility of the University's scholarship and to support faculty, staff and graduate students in all KU/KUMC disciplines who choose to publish in open access journals that require author-fees for accepted manuscripts.
+KU’s Open Access Author Fund is designed to heighten the visibility and accessibility of the University's scholarship and to support KU Lawrence faculty, staff and graduate students in all disciplines who choose to publish in open journals that require author-fees.
 For publisher-specific support, see Open Access Agreements and APC Discounts.

 Sharing Open Access

-Traditional or subscription journals usually restrict access to authorized users (institutional and individual subscribers), creating artificial scarcity and barring access to a wide variety of potential readers.
-In order to increase access, authors who publish in traditional journals should take action to share their work openly through one of the following mechanisms:
+Subscription journals usually restrict access to authorized users (institutional and individual subscribers), creating artificial scarcity and barring access to a wide variety of potential readers.
+In order to increase access, authors who publish in subscription journals should take action to share their work openly through one of the following mechanisms:

 Understanding Author’s Rights